maudnals/blockchain/DID.md

 So a DID is actually two things:

 - A unique **identifier** (`did:kilt:123456789abcdefghi`): the unique ID to look up a DID document.
-It's registered on a **blockchain**. and
+It's registered on a **blockchain**.
+The
+DID is expected to be “persistent and immutable” so that it is outside of the influence of anyone other than it’s owner. and
-- An associated **DID Document** (JSON-LD): a persistent, immutable document.
+- An associated **DID Document** (JSON-LD).
 It includes a list of services the DID can be used with, together with their endpoints and an encryption+public key.
 It's **stored in a central location** to be easily looked up.

 Src: medium